JenPatchett/gauge-maven-test/README.md

 # gauge-maven-test
 A gauge, maven, java test framework using [scala-webapp](https://github.com/rayhaanbhikha/scala-webapp) by Rayhaan Bhikha.

 To run this project, first clone it to your computer, then skip to **Clone Scala-webapp** section to continue setup.
 Or read on to set up your own test framework from scratch.
+You will need to [install Docker](https://www.docker.com/products/docker-desktop) to create and run this project.

 ## To Create Your Own Maven Project (IntelliJ)